FAIR-INNOVATION/FAIRINO-OLSPS-doc-en/source/manual/analysis.rst

 (1) IO control module

-As shown in Figure 4-104, the IO control module enables manual control of the digital outputs, analog outputs (0-10v) in the robot control box and the end tool digital outputs, analog outputs (0-10v) extended IO digital outputs, analog outputs (0-10v):
+As shown in Figure 3-116, the IO control module enables manual control of the digital outputs, analog outputs (0-10v) in the robot control box and the end tool digital outputs, analog outputs (0-10v) extended IO digital outputs, analog outputs (0-10v):

 .. figure:: analysis/4/104.png
     :align: center
     :width: 3in

-.. centered:: Figure 4-104  IO Control Module
+.. centered:: Figure 3-134  IO Control Module

 - DO Setting: Select the port number, click the "On" button to set the corresponding DO high, and click the "Off" button to set the corresponding DO low.
 - AO Setting: Select the port number and enter the value (0-100) in the input box on the right, the value is a percentage, setting 100 means setting this AO port to 10v.

 (2) Exaxis control

-As shown in Figure 4-105, the External Axis Setup module enables control of the robot's external axis.
+As shown in Figure 3-117, the External Axis Setup module enables control of the robot's external axis.

 .. figure:: analysis/4/105.png
     :align: center
     :width: 3in

-.. centered:: Figure 4-105  Exaxis Control
+.. centered:: Figure 3-135 exaxis Control

 - Select the extended axis numbe: click the "Load" button to load the external axis protocol according to the selected extended axis number.
 Set the running speed (%), acceleration (%) and the maximum distance of the extended axis (mm).
 - Remove Enable: Click on the "Remove Enable" button to remove enable from the external axis.